task-proxemics/XLeRobot/README.md

 Looking forward to collaborating with anyone interested in contributing to this project!

+> [!NOTE]
+> Currently too busy with my paper deadline, will pubilcly seek collaborations and investments starting from July.2025.

 Not affiliated with Anker or IKEA (but we love Swedish meatballs! 🍝)

 ---